-If a friendly merger is being worked out between two firms' managements, it is important to document that the agreed-upon price is a fair one; otherwise, the stockholders of either company may sue to block the merger.
-Therefore, in most large mergers each side will hire an investment banking firm to evaluate the target company and to help establish the fair price.
-For example, General Electric employed Morgan Stanley to determine a fair price for Utah International, as did Royal Dutch to help establish the price it paid for Shell Oil.
+If a friendly merger is being worked out between two firms' managements, then it is important to document that the agreed-upon price is a fair one; otherwise, the stockholders of either company may sue to block the merger.
+Therefore, in most large mergers, each side will hire an investment banking firm to evaluate the target company and to help establish the fair price.
 Even if the merger is not friendly, investment bankers may still be asked to help establish a price.
-If a surprise tender offer is to be made, the acquiring firm will want to know the lowest price at which it might be able to acquire the stock, while the target firm may seek help in "proving" that the price being offered is too low.32
+If a surprise tender offer is to be made, then the acquiring firm will want to know the lowest price at which it might be able to acquire the stock while the target firm may seek help in "proving" that the price being offered is too low.